 The APPLICATION PROCESS for the next program year must be completed by April 1st.
 This means the Transcript Review has been completed (Transcripts due by March 1st), the Alternate Route Application with references and disclosures has been submitted and you have received a Letter of Acceptance.
 This process can take several weeks, so please plan accordingly.

 The next orientation will be June 22, 2015.
 Attendance is required by those accepted into the 2015 program.
 You must contact our office at least one week in advance to confirm your reservation to attend orientation.

 The nine credit hours of required education coursework (twelve credit hours for K-12 teaching licensure areas) will include topics related to principles of learning and teaching, the exceptional child, and classroom management.
 These courses are required before you begin as a teacher, school counselor or library media specialist.
 The coursework may be taken prior to getting a contract.
 The required coursework is graduate credit and all courses are online, with the exception of SC 719-Classroom Climate which requires some attendance on campus.
-ED 840-Managing a Classroom (2 credits) is offered summer & spring semesters and ED886 XB-Instructional Design (3 credits) is offered fall and spring semesters.
-SD550 XA or SD550 XB-Survey of Exceptional Child (3 credits) is offered online in summer, fall and spring semesters.
-SC 719 Classroom Climate is offered only in the summer session.
+ED 840-Managing a Classroom (2 credits) is offered summer & spring semesters and ED841-Essentials of Curriculum Design (3 credits) is offered fall and spring semesters.
+SD550 XA-Survey of Exceptional Child (3 credits) is offered online in summer, fall and spring semesters.
+SC 719 Classroom Climate is offered in the spring & summer sessions.
 EL 751 Application of Developmental Theories (3 credits) or an elementary methods course specific to your teaching area is required for anyone getting a K-12 teaching license.
 EL 751 is available online summer, fall and spring semesters.

 Candidates are provided with mentors and are required to participate in online or campus seminars during a yearlong internship resulting in an additional 12 semester hours of graduate credit.
 The collaboration of school and university personnel will support candidates in meeting State standards and demonstration the characteristics of a critical thinker, creative planner and effective practitioner.